Connectors

 Contact support

-Build a Remote MCP Server on Peliqan
+Local MCP Server with Peliqan

-Peliqan offers an implementation of “Remote MCP”, allowing you to write and maintain your MCP Server functions (tools) in the cloud inside Peliqan, without the need for end-users to update their local installation when new functions are added.
+You can write, update and maintain your MCP Server functions (tools) in the cloud on Peliqan, without the need for end-users to update their local installation !
+The proxy handles dynamic discovery of new functions (tools):

 image